By Lillie Coussée

 In the first phase of the program, students will receive advice from Dr. Trudy McFarlane, the Black Health Lead and Dr. Jamaica Cass, the Indigenous health lead for the School of Medicine at TMU.

-The Eye reached out to Dr. McFarlane and Dr. Cass however, they would not comment on their roles within the program.
+The Eye reached out to Dr. McFarlane and Dr. Cass however, they were not available to comment on their roles within the program.
 The Eye also reached out to Dr. Teresa Chan, the dean and vice-president of medical education at TMU but did not receive any comments on the program.

 In an emailed statement to The Eye, TMU’s president Mohamed Lachemi said one of the goals of this program is to “increase the representation of equity-deserving groups among healthcare professionals in the Peel region and in Canada.”